How to Lower High Cholesterol Naturally: Is It Possible? Here are 7 Tips

 One of the most overlooked contributors to high cholesterol is excess body weight.

-A study done by the National Health and Nutrition Examination Survey revealed that excess weight has been associated with “deleterious changes in the lipoprotein profile”.
+The National Health and Nutrition Examination Survey said after their study that excess weight is associated with “deleterious changes in the lipoprotein profile”.

 This means that men who are overweight will have a higher plasma triglyceride level, lower HDL level, and high LDL cholesterol level .